who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 guppy_basecaller --input_path 20180830_PAD01151/data/reads/ --recursive -s 20180830_PAD01151/data/basecalled --fast5_out --flowcell FLO-PRO002 --kit SQK-LSK109
 ```

-(**Interesting fact**: You have just started up a machine learning algorithm.
-Guppy, alongside almost all current nanopore basecallers have a neural network at their core)
+**Interesting fact**: You have just started up a machine learning algorithm.
+Guppy, alongside almost all current nanopore basecallers have a neural network at their core.

 ## 4.i.
 A comment about basecallers